morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 ```

 Note: Upgrading the operating system is not mandatory for this
-installation but since some users forget to upgrade their system on a
-regular basis, maybe it is a good idea.
+installation but it is a good idea.

 -----